Faculty & Staff

 Jennifer Peppers

 Jennifer Peppers graduated from Elon University with a BS, double-majoring in Biology alongside Environmental & Ecological Science.
 She is originally from the rural mountains of North Carolina and moved to Chicago in 2018.
-Her love of science and learning led her to become a teacher; now, she is in her fourth year teaching, and first year at ChiArts.
-In her free time, she can be found reading, cooking, sleeping, and exploring.
-She is ecstatic to be at ChiArts and to be a part of such a beautiful community!
+Her love of science and learning led her to become a teacher; now, she is in her eighth year teaching, and fifth year at ChiArts.
+She is the 23-24 Department Head of the Science Department, and has taught Biology, Chemistry, and AP Environmental Science at ChiArts thus far.
+She is a lover of learning, an eccentric plant collector, a proud cat mom, and an avid explorer!

 Social Studies